reymon359/up-to-date-react-template/README.md

 ### `npm run lint` & `npm run lint:fix`

 Run ESLint on the project to report wrong patterns on the code, and the second one also tries to fix them.

+### `npm run new:component`

+It asks for a `path` and a `name` and creates a new functional component with that name in the path provided.

+If no path is provided it is created in the default `src/components/` path.

 ### `npm run format`